 Ofsted Report, April 2017

-The afternoon was spent in meetings with governors and directors, a further meeting with myself and then the informal feedback.
+The afternoon was spent in meetings with governors and directors, a further meeting with the Headteacher and then the informal feedback.

 At the feedback, the lead inspector emphasised that Kingdown School remains a good school and made the following comments: